 Here's a quick map to reference all of the locations for the stops and attractions listed in this blog.

 Travel Hack: Click on the map above and it will load on your Google Maps app.
 You can save it by clicking the grey star at the top, which will add it to "Your Places" on your Google Maps account.
 This way, you have a handy digital app on the go with all the Pai attractions pinned– just refer back to this article (or bookmark it) for the explanations!

 Top 10 Things to Do in Pai Thailand For Free

-There’s plenty of things to do in Pai, and even the activities that do cost money are cheap.
-However, here’s my Top 10 things to do in Pai if you don’t want to spend a cent.
+There are plenty of things to do in Pai, and even the activities that do cost money are cheap.
+However, here are my Top 10 things to do in Pai if you don't want to spend a cent.

 1. Mae Yen Waterfall Hike

 My favorite hike in Pai was the Mae Yen Waterfall Hike.
 The trail picks up in the jungle only a short distance from the center of Pai and leads through dense jungle and banana plantations.

 In total, this hike takes around 4 hours return but is relatively flat and easy for most people.
 You'll cross dozens of rivers along the way, so make sure you prepare to get your feet wet!

 GPS Coordinates: 19.36135, 98.46149